-Start by looking at the market value of your specific services.
-Depending on your industry and type of consulting, this value will differ.
-When I was retooling my rates last year, I checked out articles like this one just to get an idea of the averages in my line of work.
+Start by looking at the average consulting rates for your industry, or in other words, the market value of your specific service.
+When I was retooling my rates last year, I used a compensation database e.g. PayScale just to get an idea of the averages in my line of work.

-Looking at market value gives you a good place to start and shows you what your clients may be expecting.
+Looking at market value for your industry gives you a good place to start and shows you what your clients may be expecting.

 Next, look left and right at your competitors.
 Some consultants publicize their rates, but most will wait until clients call them to reveal any details.
 (You’ll see why below.)
 Because of this, you may have to “mystery shop” among your competition.
 Understand their pricing structures.
 Don’t copy them, but get a feel for where the market is at.